apache/carbondata/docs/faq.md

    Follow the steps to ensure the following configuration files are consistent across all the nodes:

-   1. Copy the core-site.xml, hive-site.xml, yarn-site,carbon.properties files from the master node to all the other nodes in the cluster.
+   1. Copy the core-site.xml, hive-site.xml, yarn-site, carbon.properties files from the master node to all the other nodes in the cluster.
       For example, you can use scp to copy this file to all the nodes.

       Note : Set the path to hdfs ddl in carbon.properties in the master node.